The Hungry Brain

 The results were remarkable.
 Subjects experienced clinically and statistically significant up-regulation of dopamine receptors, increased neuronal connectivity in the midbrain and prefrontal area, and significant reductions of symptoms , e.g., anxiety, depression, pain, overeating.
 Study participants also reported increased contentment, focus, and well-being.
 Lastly, participants, who were in early recovery from Substance Use Disorder, reported clinically significant reductions in their preoccupation (thinking) with using drugs or alcohol, and marked reductions in drug craving.

-KB220Z is commercially available as “Synaptamine”, a liquid, non-prescription compound that utilizes,nano-technology to permeate the blood-brain barrier, which hastens absorption and maximum bioavailability.
+KB220Z is commercially available as “restoreGen”, a non-prescription compound that permeates the blood-brain barrier, to hastens absorption and maximum bioavailability.
 Is this a miracle drug?
 Hardly.
-But it is a tremendous breakthrough for those suffering from obesity, addictive disease, ADHD and other genetically influenced diseases of the brain.
+But it is a tremendous breakthrough for those suffering from obesity, addictive disease, depressive or anxious feelings, problems with focus, etc...